JoseCarlos-Filho/Projeto-Interactive-pricing-component/README-template.md

 # Frontend Mentor - Interactive pricing component solution

-This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
+This is a solution to the [Componente de preços interativo](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents